"I feel strong, I'm not as fragile and breakable as I used to feel!"

 Just a few quick things to keep in mind.

-1. Form overweight.
+1. Form over weight.
 What I improved the most during this time wasn’t the weight I’m pulling, it’s how I’m pulling.
 Don’t challenge yourself to beat some imaginary gym nemesis.
 Nobody cares and if you injure yourself the fun is over.

 2. Everyone in the gym has their own path.
 So spend your time focusing on yourself.
-That guy doing a half rep might be ill-informed or coming from a rip replacement procedure so be humble and do your thing.
+That guy doing a half rep might be ill-informed or coming from a hip replacement procedure so be humble and do your thing.

 3. Eat nutritious food.
 Once you get your head around macros and get used to it, start thinking of micronutrients.
 McDonald’s carbs are not the same as whole food carbs.